mnit-rtmc/iris/docs/incident_dms.md

 (_where?_) and **advice** (_how?_).
 Suggestions are only made if a match is found for all three parts.

+If a suggested message is too wide for the sign, it will be [abbreviated].
+If it cannot be shrunk to fit, it will be discarded.

 ## Impact

 Every incident is assigned an **impact**, based on which lanes are _blocked_ or